 This “Under 30 items” list doesn’t include under garments, workout clothing (including leggings), work clothes, or accessories (two scarves would definitely be a helpful addition.)
 I would definitely need those items in my wardrobe as well.

-Items above are based on this free minimalist wardrobe checklist that I have created for you below.
-Just click “download” and you’ll have access to this freebie printable.
+Items above are based on this free minimalist wardrobe checklist that I have created for you.
 This check-list is perfect if you’re just getting started on baring down to just the essentials.
 It helped me figure out what my most important items that I absolutely need are and what isn’t as essential.
 If you’re shopping for a full new wardrobe (which I’m currently day-dreaming of doing) this checklist is your jam as well.

 Simple Tutorial for using Polyvore to Create a Virtual Wardrobe:

 If you’d like to create your own virtual dream wardrobe, you can do so on the website Polyvore.
 Here’s a quick breakdown on how to use the website if you need it.

 Go to the website.
 Create an account if you wish, but it’s not necessary.
 Click on “create” on the top right hand side.
 Make a new cleared canvas (Press “New” on the left-hand side if it comes up with a template).
 And just start browsing & searching.
 Drag the clothing items onto the blank canvas.